Skip to main content

 Transfer Information

 Resources and information are available to assist students with making decisions about their next steps beyond ACC and to pursue transferring to a four-year college or university.
-The Career and Transfer Center facilitates visits with transfer advisors from several universities and hosts an annual College Transfer Fair.
+Transfer Services facilitates visits with transfer advisors from several universities and hosts an annual College Transfer Fair.

 College Closure